reedlabotz/AfterClass/writing/senior_thesis.md

 [^8]: "Higher education: Not what it used to be."
 The Economist 10 December 2012 <http://www.economist.com/news/united-states/21567373-american-universities-represent-declining-value-money-their-students-not-what-it>.

+[^9]: Rovai, Alfred P. "A preliminary look at the structural differences of higher education classroom communities in traditional and ALN courses."
+Journal of Asynchronous Learning Networks 6.1 (2002): 41-56.

-[^9]: Olson, Gary M., and Judith S. Olson.
+[^10]: Olson, Gary M., and Judith S. Olson.
 "Distance matters."
 Human-computer interaction 15.2 (2000): 139-178.

-[^10]: Olson, Judith S. et al. "A Theory of Remote Scientific Collaboration." _Scientific collaboration on the Internet_.
+[^11]: Olson, Judith S. et al. "A Theory of Remote Scientific Collaboration." _Scientific collaboration on the Internet_.
 Cambridge, Mass: MIT Press, 2008.

-[^11]: Ellen A. Isaacs and John C. Tang.
+[^12]: Ellen A. Isaacs and John C. Tang.
 1993.
 "What video can and can't do for collaboration: a case study."
 In Proceedings of the first ACM international conference on Multimedia (MULTIMEDIA '93).
 ACM, New York, NY, USA, 199-206.
 DOI=10.1145/166266.166289 <http://doi.acm.org/10.1145/166266.166289>